-Through the support of member contributions to the AMS 21st Century Campaign, AMS is able to award minority scholarships and graduate fellowships to outstanding individuals pursuing degrees in the atmospheric and related sciences.
+Through the support of member contributions to the AMS Giving Program, AMS is able to award minority scholarships and graduate fellowships to outstanding individuals pursuing degrees in the atmospheric and related sciences.

 NASA’s Earth Science Division is dedicated to studying the Earth from space to advance our scientific understanding of the global integrated Earth system and meet societal needs.
 The Earth Observing System (EOS) deployed by NASA in the 1990s has provided an unprecedented comprehensive capability to measure global climate change.
 The data from EOS and other Earth-observing satellites have allowed scientists to characterize, understand, and predict variability and trends in the Earth system and its components.
 NASA now embarks on a new series of platforms of well calibrated, highly accurate, and stable Earth observations from space.
 Together with the continued progress in Earth system and climate modeling, NASA provides unique perspectives and insights into the intricate workings of the coupled natural-human system of the only planet that we know to be capable of sustaining life.
 These advancements serve the scientific community, decision-makers, resource managers, and the public.

 NASA’s Earth Science Division has six science focus areas:

 NASA’s Earth Science Division sponsors four AMS/Industry/Government Graduate Fellowships each year.
 NASA places particular emphasis on the applicant’s ability and interest in pursuing academic training and research using NASA Earth observations and model results.
 See http://nasascience.nasa.gov/earth-science for further details on the strategic plans and program content.